Jim Karvellas: Washington Diplomats (1974–1975)

 While a sportscaster on WTTG (Channel 5), Karvellas played a leading role in the third attempt to bring soccer to Washington, DC.

 He became president and part-owner of the Washington Diplomats and brought with him Baltimore Bays coach Dennis Viollet.
 Reported The New York Times, "The Washington Diplomats are working hard to establish themselves, both in the North American Soccer League, which they will join this season, and with the people of the capital."
 With the loss of the Washington Senators baseball team, Karvellas also saw an opportunity.
 For a period of time the Diplomats were the only professional sports team in the area and there was growing interest in soccer in the suburbs.
 He said to the Times, "We have 22,000 kids play soccer in this area and we have a responsibility, to them and to their parents.
 We are trying to make the Diplomats a first‐class operation."

 New York Cosmos: "This is Cosmos Soccer" (1976–1980)

-In 1976, Karvellas became the voice of the New York Cosmos, teaming up with Howard David on TV and radio.
+In 1976, Karvellas became the voice of the New York Cosmos, teaming up with Howard David on TV and radio, and Seamus Malin on TV.
 "Jim was the perfect man for those days.
 He had a lot of flair; he was a reflection of the team" said Cosmo's Giorgio Chinagila to the New York Post.
 Karvellas' intonation "This is Cosmos Soccer" became a catchphrase and the name of an album featuring highlights from the team's 1977 season.